plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Plot type

 The default plot type is `p` for points, but other plot types can be used (use the command `help(plot)` for details).

-Let's use `"l"` (that's a lower-case L) type to connect our points with lines:
+:large_blue_diamond: Use `"l"` (that's a lower-case L) type to connect the points with lines:

     > plot(x, y, type="l")

 Clearly, this is not something that you would want to do with these data, but we will use `type="l"` extensively later in this tutorial.

-To use both points and lines, set the type to both (`b`):
+:large_blue_diamond: To use both points and lines, set the type to both (`b`):

     > plot(x, y, type="b")

 ### Line width

-To make the line connecting the points thicker, use the `lwd` option (`lwd=1` is the default line width):
+:large_blue_diamond: To make the line connecting the points thicker, use the `lwd` option (`lwd=1` is the default line width):

     > plot(x,y,type="l",lwd=3)

 ### Plot and axis labels

-The `xlab`, `ylab`, and `main` parameters can be used to change the x-axis label, the y-axis label and the main plot title, respectively:
+:large_blue_diamond: The `xlab`, `ylab`, and `main` parameters can be used to change the x-axis label, the y-axis label and the main plot title, respectively:

     > plot(x, y, type="l", xlab="width", ylab="height", main="Leaf width vs. height")

 ### Losing the box

-The `bty` parameter can be set to `"n"` to remove the box around the plot:
+:large_blue_diamond: The `bty` parameter can be set to `"n"` to remove the box around the plot:

     > plot(x, y, type="l", bty="n")

 ### Losing an axis

-The `xaxt` and `yaxt` parameters can be set to `"n"` to remove the x- and y-axis, respectively, from the plot.
+:large_blue_diamond: The `xaxt` and `yaxt` parameters can be set to `"n"` to remove the x- and y-axis, respectively, from the plot.
 Here for example is a plot with no y-axis (note that I've also set the y-axis label to an empty string with `ylab=""` and removed the box around the plot with `bty`):

     > plot(x, y, type="l", yaxt="n",ylab="",bty="n")

 ### Changing axis labeling

-It is often desirable to change the values used on the x- or y-axis.
+:large_blue_diamond: It is often desirable to change the values used on the x- or y-axis.
 You can use the `ylim` parameter to make the y-axis extend from 0 to 10 (instead of the default, which is 1 to 8 in this case because that is the observed range of y values):

     > plot(x, y, type="l", ylim=c(0,10))

-Note that there is a little overhang at both ends on the y-axis (the 0 tick mark is slightly above the bottom of the plot and the tick mark for 10 is slightly below the top of the plot).
+:large_blue_diamond: Note that there is a little overhang at both ends on the y-axis (the 0 tick mark is slightly above the bottom of the plot and the tick mark for 10 is slightly below the top of the plot).
 This is because, by default, the y-axis style parameter `yaxs` is set to `"r"`, which causes R to extend the range you defined (using `ylim`) by 4% at each end.
 You can set `yaxs="i"` to make R strictly honor the limits you set:

     > plot(x, y, type="l", ylim=c(0,10), yaxs="i")